Skip to content

 Scanner scanner = new Scanner(System.in);

-// Read different types
+// Reading different types

-int number = scanner.nextInt(); // Read integer
+int age = scanner.nextInt(); // Read integer

-double decimal = scanner.nextDouble(); // Read double
+double gpa = scanner.nextDouble(); // Read double

-boolean flag = scanner.nextBoolean(); // Read boolean
+boolean isStudent = scanner.nextBoolean(); // Read boolean

-// Always close scanner
+scanner.close(); // Always close resources

-Exception Handling
+Error Handling

-Try-Catch
+Try-Catch Blocks

 try {

-int result = 10 / 0;
+int result = 10 / 0; // May throw exception

 } catch (ArithmeticException e) {